rajib-reea/spring-cloud-stream-rabbit/README.md

 The application produces and consumes messages without using any broker-specific APIs, keeping the code clean, decoupled, and transport-agnostic.

+Just we need to keep in mind that the Spring Cloud Stream is configuration oriented and therefore this is not a good approach to replace application properties by a configuration class.

 ---

 ## Overview